joshbeard/resume/README.md

 September 2015 - May 2022 -

-* Managed the architecture and infrastructure for dozens of USGS products, ensuring scalability and reliability.
+* Managed architecture and infrastructure for dozens of USGS products, ensuring scalability and reliability.
-* Led the migration of hundreds of projects from legacy CI/CD systems to GitLab, improving efficiency and developer experience.
+* Led migration of hundreds of projects from legacy CI/CD systems to GitLab, improving efficiency and developer experience.
-* Deployed configuration management at scale using Puppet and Ansible, simplifying server operations for hundreds of Linux systems.
+* Deployed configuration management at scale using Puppet and Ansible across hundreds of Linux systems.
-* Moved dozens of applications across multiple product teams from on-premise to AWS with Docker, enabling more flexible and scalable deployments.
+* Migrated dozens of applications from on-premise to AWS with Docker, enabling flexible and scalable deployments.
-* Supported cross-team collaboration and delivery, building tools and processes that teams could easily adopt and extend.
-* Mentored colleagues in DevOps best practices, including Docker, AWS, and Terraform, empowering teams to manage their own infrastructure.
+* Mentored teams in DevOps practices and empowered them to manage their own infrastructure with Docker, AWS, and Terraform.
-* Authored extensive documentation with a “docs-as-code” approach, standardizing project knowledge and operational guidance.

 _Key technology and skills: AWS, CI/CD, GitLab, GitHub Actions, Docker, Terraform, Ansible, Platform Engineering, GitOps, Puppet, Python, Nginx, Traefik_